Davidyz/inlayhint-filler.nvim/README.md

             function()
                 require("inlayhint-filler").fill()
             end,
-            desc = "Insert the inlay-hint under cursor into the buffer."
+            desc = "Insert the inlay-hint under cursor into the buffer.", mode = { "n", "v" } -- include 'v' if you want to use it in visual selection mode }
-        }
     }
 }